 Curcumin- The Active Ingredient of Turmeric

 A cancer diagnosis brings about major lifestyle changes in individuals including a trend towards the use of natural plant-derived supplements that are known to have anti-cancer properties, boost immunity and general wellbeing.
 Results of recent studies have shown that more than 80% of cancer patients use supplements including complementary and alternative medicine (Richardson MA et al, J Clin Oncol., 2000).
 Curcumin, the active ingredient from the curry spice turmeric, is one such natural supplement that is popular among cancer patients and survivors for its anti-cancer and anti-inflammatory properties.
-Therefore, the likelihood of breast cancer patients taking Curcumin while on Tamoxifen therapy is high.
+Therefore, the likelihood of breast cancer patients taking Curcumin supplements (extracted from Turmeric) while on Tamoxifen therapy is high.
 Curcumin is known to have poor absorption in the body and therefore it is commonly used in a formulation with piperine, a component of black pepper, that helps increase its bioavailability significantly (Shoba G et al, Planta Med, 1998).

 The oral drug Tamoxifen is metabolized in the body into its pharmacologically active metabolites through the cytochrome P450 enzymes in the liver.
 Endoxifen is the clinically active metabolite of Tamoxifen, that is the key mediator of efficacy of tamoxifen therapy (Del Re M et al, Pharmacol Res., 2016).
 Some earlier studies done on rats had shown that there is a drug-drug interaction between Curcumin (from Turmeric) and Tamoxifen because Curcumin inhibited the cytochrome P450 mediated metabolism of tamoxifen conversion to its active form (Cho YA et al, Pharmazie, 2012).
 A recently published prospective clinical study (EudraCT 2016-004008-71/NTR6149) from the Erasmus MC Cancer Institute in the Netherlands, tested this interaction between Curcumin and Tamoxifen in breast cancer patients (Hussaarts KGAM et al, Cancers (Basel), 2019).